leon001/AIMv6/README.md

 to connect to the gdb server brought up by MSIM.

-Stepping over C code in MSIM is quite slow though.

 #### Loongson 3A

 You should prepare a SATA-to-USB converter or something to enable you to upload